Have a new product idea, innovation or business concept?

 ABOUT MICHIGAN I-CORPS@LTU

-Thanks to funding from the Coleman Foundation and the Kern Family Foundation, Lawrence Tech is launching the Michigan I-Corps@LTU, a real-world, results-oriented mentoring program that helps innovators, entrepreneurs and companies advance new product ideas and establish new business opportunities.
+Thanks to funding from the Coleman Foundation and the Kern Family Foundation, Lawrence Tech has launched the Michigan I-Corps@LTU, a real-world, results-oriented mentoring program that helps innovators, entrepreneurs and companies advance new product ideas and establish new business opportunities.
 Originating within the National Science Foundation, the I-Corps curriculum provides a real world, hands-on immersive learning experience for innovators in search of a successful business model.

 Are You Ready?

 If you are serious about advancing a new product idea, growing market share, or establishing a new business opportunity, then the Michigan I-Corps@LTU wants to work with you!